Charley Turton

 Clinical Negligence

-Charley acts for both claimants and defendants in a wide range of clinical negligence cases.
+Charley acts in a wide range of clinical negligence cases.
 She has particular expertise in claims arising from the fields of obstetrics and gynaecology, optometry and psychiatry.

 A particular interest of Charley’s is the developing law of material contribution and she spoke on this topic with Michael Rawlinson KC at 12KBW’s annual conference in 2022 and with Henry Charles at the annual webinar day in 2021.